japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 onExecutorRemoved(executorRemoved: SparkListenerExecutorRemoved): Unit
 ----

-NOTE: `onExecutorRemoved` is part of xref:ROOT:SparkListener.adoc#onExecutorRemoved[SparkListener contract] to announce that an executor has been unregistered with the Spark application.
+NOTE: `onExecutorRemoved` is part of ROOT:SparkListener.md#onExecutorRemoved[SparkListener contract] to announce that an executor has been unregistered with the Spark application.

 `onExecutorRemoved` adds the input `executorRemoved` to <<executorEvents, `executorEvents` collection>>.
-It then removes the oldest event if the number of elements in `executorEvents` collection is greater than link:spark-webui-properties.adoc#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum] configuration property.
+It then removes the oldest event if the number of elements in `executorEvents` collection is greater than spark-webui-properties.md#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum] configuration property.

 The executor is marked as removed/inactive in <<executorToTaskSummary, `executorToTaskSummary` lookup table>>.